SouvikGhost/NetflixGPT/README.md

 # create A Redux Store
 => whenever user is signed up / signed in then that user Data should be save in my Redux Store

+# important note for Updating user Data after createUserEmailandPassword API
+=> i use update API because createUserEmailandPassword is only for Email & Password . so i can not update directly photoURL and displayName ok ? that's why i need updateProfile API to do that .
+Now the problem is that when you sign up first time the displayName and photoURL is not updating if i reload then it will updated .
+When i reload then updateProfile API fired and update that data .
+That's why i use dispatch an action for updating that displayName and photoURL Data.